yingshaoxo/University_Notes/micro-control-system-51-series/the-interrupt-function.md

 }

 void when_it_comes() interrupt 0 {
-    // do whatever you want when pin 3^2 got changed
+    // do whatever you want when pin 3^2 get changed
 }
 ```